 “I don’t think so, I know so,” the woman continued.

 “Then you must go see Mr. Howell at once,” Mother said.
 “You are just the person he is looking for.
 You know there are so few who can give him help in the case.”

 “Oh, no, Mrs. Howell, I don’t want to get mixed up with no lawyers, I don’t really know nothing,” the startled gossip replied.

 “Then you’d better be more careful what you say,” admonished Mother

 Another disillusionment registered fully by my unconscious mind was the discovery of the ghoulishness of people.
 ‘Society’ women Mother knew, even some of the so-called ‘best matrons’ had visited the morgue to view the body of the victim.
 Others whom I had admired (without knowing) jealously guarded their collections of curios, pieces of rope with which the murderer was hung.
 It was too ghastly to think about, yet long after the crime was forgotten by most people, it remained to influence my estimates of individuals.
 I divided the sheep and goats, the temperate on one side, the sadistic on the other and ranged between, those who had temporarily forgotten themselves and the canons of good taste.

 Many years after I left Springfield and knew more of city life, I told Mother that if I were accused of having stolen something, cross-examined and sweated, I was sure that after a time, I would admit my guilt.
 Mother was horrified.

-“You mean that you would admit having committed a crime you knew nothing about?”
+“You mean that you would admit having committed a crime you knew nothing about?” she asked.

 Yes, because after being told over and over that I was guilty I think I should probably believe it myself.”

 After that confession, I think Mother lost confidence in my ability to take care of myself.
 I simply wasn’t safe at large.
-Actually that early experience was still casting its shadow.
+Actually, that early experience was still casting its shadow.